Biography

 From her husband she also inherits the love for American Pop Art of the 70s and 80s of which she is collector.

-Among others, she knows Andy Warhol, Jean-Michel Basquiat and Keith Haring through her husband who was a personal friend of theirs.
+Among others, she met Andy Warhol, Jean-Michel Basquiat and Keith Haring through her husband who was a personal friend of theirs.

-She is photographed several times by Andy Warhol with his famous Polaroids, drawn three times in the New York City Subway by Keith Haring, during his impromptu executions in the empty advertising spaces and depicted by Jean-Michel Basquiat together with her husband and son Mauro in the series of drawings "Swiss Lady, Swiss Boy and Urb" initially created to be glued on canvas.
+She is portrayed and photographed several times by Andy Warhol with his famous Polaroids, drawn four times in the New York City Subway by Keith Haring, during his impromptu executions in the empty advertising spaces and depicted by Jean-Michel Basquiat together with her husband and son Mauro in the series of drawings "Swiss Lady, Swiss Boy and Urb" initially created to be glued on canvas.
+There are also unpublished and yet to be historicized portraits on paper of Anita made by Pablo Picasso and René Magritte.

 Anita Bischoff Urbano